Sid1279/LEGO-GAN/README.md

 # LEGO-GAN
 ### A deep convolutional generative adversarial neural network to generate realistic images of LEGO minifigures

 - `LEGO_DCGAN/minifig_images` contains images of LEGO minifigures to train the model.
-Performed web scraping via [Rebrickable](https://rebrickable.com/).
+Obtained via some web-scraping on [Rebrickable](https://rebrickable.com/).

 - `LEGO_DCGAN/minifig_output` contains generated images for each trial during training.